-Interested faculty members should provide the following information to the Stanton Foundation:
+Interested faculty members should provide the following information to the Stanton Foundation (AH@thestantonfoundation.org):

-- A description of the applied history course that they intend to develop and an explanation of how the course is new, and three examples of how students might apply what they learn to their roles as citizens
+- A description of the applied history course that they intend to develop, an explanation of how the course is new, and three examples of how students might apply what they learn to their roles as citizens

 - An estimate of how many students will enroll in the new applied history course

 - Recent reviews of their teaching (supervisor recommendations are useful but not a substitute for student reviews)